quarksuite/legacy/API.md

 A function that adjusts the saturation of any valid CSS color

-> The saturation adjustment is bound between a range of 0-100% and will lock at either depending how on the adjustment value goes out of bounds
+> The saturation adjustment is bound between a range of 0-100% and will lock at either based on how the adjustment value is out of bounds

 #### Usage